xdccrlz/emuThreeDS/README.md

 ### Building
 This project is built in a way that is different from most and as such it will not be easy to build.
 I will not be making a guide on how to build it nor will I be providing any assistance.

+## Updates
+### Amiibo, Mii
+Amiibo will now be fully supported in v1.0.5 and above.
+Users can place Amiibo .bin data files into `/amiibo` in the emuThreeDS directory of the Files app and insert or remove them via the new options button.
+- Support for both inserting and removing an Amiibo is available.
+- Amiibo naming is based on the file name currently, this should change if header data is available.

+### On-Screen Gamepad
+The native on-screen gamepad will now be available in v1.0.5 and above and displayed when no physical controller is connected.
+Users can manually present or dismiss the on-screen gamepad via the new options button.

+### Bottom Screen Touch
+Bottom screen touch has been partially added with only half of the bottom screen functional, this will hopefully be fixed before the release of v1.0.5.

 ## Progress
 Progression details for sections within the project.